-The Government Benefits Unit helps individuals and families navigate a complex maze of state and federal laws and procedures and overcome bureaucratic roadblocks to ensure access to the benefits to which they are entitled.
+The Government Benefits Unit helps individuals and families navigate a complex maze of state and federal laws to access benefits.

 The Government Benefits Unit can assist with:

 - Transitional assistance benefits such as Food Stamps/Supplemental Nutrition Assistance Program (SNAP) benefits, TAFDC (Transitional Aid to Families with Dependent Children) & EAEDC (Emergency Assistance to Elderly, Disabled, and Children)

 - Unemployment Insurance (UI) benefits appeals